natemarks/docker-mock-service/README.rst

-You need to install go to update this container: https://golang.org/doc/install
+You need to install go to build this container. https://golang.org/doc/install

 Go doesn't need to be installed in the container itself, but when we want to update the preflight or mock-service